 end

-In the listing we can see 2 new methods for migrations I think their names are self-explanatory ith this we are ready to commit the migrations to the database by executing rake db:migrate.
+In the listing, we can see 2 new methods for migrations (I think their names are self-explanatory).
+With this, we are ready to commit the migrations to the database by executing rake db:migrate.
 Feel free to play around with migrations to explore what other possibilities they have to offer as we’ve only just scratched the surface.

 Now that we know about creating models and migrations it’s time to move on to a discussion on models and preparing those for our twitter clone.
 We’ll look at adding validation, relations and some business rules.